 Mango and white chocolate scones are sweet, rich, and slightly tangy from dried mango, which also provides a nice chewy texture to the scones.
 Best of all, these scones are easy to make in about 30 minutes!
 Instructions for substituting fresh mango also included.

 Note: this post was originally published in 2019 and updated in 2021 with new photos and improved instructions, including how to substitute unsweetened dried and fresh mango.

 If you are craving a sweet, delicate treat to serve with coffee or tea, these mango and white chocolate scones are it!
-They use dried mango rather than fresh, which adds a bit of a chewy texture that I absolutely love.
-The dough itself isn’t too sweet, so the white chocolate and sweetened mango can really shine.
-And bonus – you can make these scones any time, without worrying whether the mangoes at the grocery store are ripe enough!
+Dried mango adds a bit of a chewy texture that I absolutely love.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 - Mango: I prefer using sweetened dried mango, but you can also use unsweetened dried mango or even fresh.
 I discuss these different options further in the Recipe FAQs section below!

 - White chocolate chips: as I mentioned above, I think mango and white chocolate goes really well together, but if white chocolate isn’t your thing, feel free to substitute your favorite type of chocolate chip.

 1. Cut the dried mango into bite-sized pieces.
 I like using kitchen shears for this!
 This is my favorite pair from Wusthof (affiliate link).
 I included some more tips on cutting the dried mango in the Tips and tricks section below.